-Sulphates are surfactant that create the foaming on your shampoo, however it also strips your hair from its natural oils in order to clean it.
-Organic products will not foam up in the same way, so it feels like it isn’t working as well.
+Sulphates are surfactant that creates the foaming on your shampoo.
+However, it also strips your hair of its natural oils in order to clean it.
+Organic products will not foam up in the same way, so it feels like it isn't working as well.

 Organic shampoo won't foam up like sulphate-based shampoos, which might make you feel like it isn't working.
 You can rest assured that it is still doing its job without the suds.
 Organic conditioners are rich in natural ingredients like coconut oil and vitamin E which will benefit your hair in the long run.

 As mentioned in the previous point, heavy chemicals such as sulphates can strip hair of its natural oils.
 In effect, this can be quite drying on the scalp.
 If you are prone to sensitive skin or skin conditions such as psoriasis, organic products will be better for your hair.
 The ingredients have fewer irritants, which means it is gentler on the scalp and prevents allergies.

 An example of a natural ingredient is tea tree oil is a great anti-fungal for eliminating dandruff.
 This type of organic ingredient is much safer for your scalp and skin.

 4. Achieve a better result

 Over the long run, organic products are better for your hair.
 It may not foam and lather the way sulphate-based products do, but the end result will be worth it.